 Building Operators Certification - Level I

-To receive the Level I certificate, participants must attend seven Level-One classes (56 hours), and complete class exams and project assignments at your facility.
+To receive the Level I certificate, participants must attend eight Level-One classes (74 hours), and complete class exams and project assignments at your facility.
 These hours reflect in-class time as well as project time.
 The first class is a two-day class.

 Certificate Cost: The BOC registration fee of $1,895 includes the full course series of Level I or Level II, a set of course workbooks, project assignments, and certificate materials.
 Fees must be paid in full before classes begin.
 BOC Certification Exam Fee $285

 BOC 1001 - Energy Efficient Operation of Building HVAC Systems (2 Day)

-Provides an overview of the Building Operator Certification program and fundamentals of building systems.
-Focuses on operation and maintenance of envelope, central heating, cooling, air and ventilating systems in buildings.
+Provides an overview of the Building Operator Certification program and the fundamentals of building systems.
+Focuses on the operation and maintenance of envelope, central heating, cooling, air, and ventilating systems in buildings.
 Emphasis is placed on group problem-solving and exercises with respect to preventative maintenance.
 Two days.